codeprovided/ConfGR/README.md

 # GroupDC
-An example for Amazon-ele dataset
+An example for MaFengWo dataset

-run DINNER/run.py
+run code/main.py

-    python DINNER/run.py
+    python main.py
-If u want try more experients about DINNER, you can change params you need in DINNER/args.py and run DINNER/run.py again.
+If u want try more experients about DINNER, you can change params you need in code/main.py and run code/main.py again.